 The circuit's logical configuration is determined by a collection of 25 inter triplets, with each triplet corresponding to one of the 25 processing elements (PEs) in the reconfigurable design.
-The first two numbers of each triplet denote the inputs to the processing element (PE) as cfg1 and cfg2, while the third integer of the triplet (cfg3) indicates the index of the function (as shown in Table 1) to be executed by the PE.
+The first two values in each triplet indicate the input sources for the processing element (cfg1 and cfg2), while the third integer (cfg3) specifies the index of the function (as shown in Table 1) to be executed by the processing element.